Gourmet weekend at Bjertorp Castle

 An experience in the footsteps of Consul Littorin.

-Experiences have been scarce lately and cancellations have been plentiful.
+There has been a lack of experiences recently and the cancellations have been piling up.
 However, there is always an upside even with this as it makes you really super excited about the experiences that actually happen.
-We have long wanted to visit Bjertorp and as they say in the advertisement; "Suddenly it happens!".
-Once there, you are greeted by a solid stone portal, which makes you immediately understand that there is something else here than the typical West Gothic farmhouse.
+We have long wanted to visit Bjertorp and as they say in the advert; "Suddenly it happens!".
+Once there, you are greeted by a solid stone portal, which makes you immediately understand that there is something other than the typical West Gothic farmhouse.

 The castle has nothing in common with the French fairytale castles but is characterised by the architectural ideals that were in vogue at the turn of the century.
 This means lots of natural materials, lines that meander like plants, irregular patterns and everything else associated with Art Nouveau.